stepchowfun/gigamesh/INSTALLATION.md

         ```sh
         echo -n 'THE SECRET' | gcloud secrets create postgres \
+          --project "$GCP_PROJECT" \
           --replication-policy=automatic \
           --data-file=-
         ```
-      - **Region:** Choose the same region as the Cloud Storage bucket you created above.
+      - **Region:** Choose a region that corresponds to the location of the Cloud Storage bucket you created above.
       - **Zone:** `Any` is fine.
       - **Database version:** Use `PostgreSQL 12`.
     - Create a database.